-When we speak about emotional dysregulation, we refer to difficulties in an individual’s ability to regulate their emotions – to control our emotional and behavioral reactions to the various experiences we have in life..
+When we speak about emotion dysregulation, we refer to difficulties in an individual’s ability to regulate their emotions – to control their emotional and behavioral reactions to the various experiences we encounter in life.
 But what does it mean to be unable to regulate our emotions, and is this something that can be fixed or learned?
 The good news is that Dialectical Behavior Therapy can help people to regulate their emotions, but more on that later.

 How Do We Regulate Our Emotions?